IBM/evote/README.md

 </p>
 <br>

-## Step 6.
-Deploy Blockchainbean2 Smart Contract on the network
+## Step 4.
+Deploy voterContract Smart Contract on the network

 * #### Install a smart contract
   - Click the <b>Smart contracts</b> tab to install the smart contract.